Mark Drabenstott

 Mark Drabenstott is a vice-president of the Federal Reserve Bank of Kansas City and the director of the Center for the Study of Rural America (CSRA).
 Drabenstott is also chair of the National Policy Association's Food and Agriculture Committee and a director of the National Bureau of Economic Research at Harvard University.

-Employment History
+Career

 Drabenstott joined the bank in 1981 and became a vice-president in 1990.
 He became director of the CSRA in 1998.

 He has served as an advisor for the World Bank and has testified before Congress on at least 10 occasions.